PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 </table>

 # Which steps+heads/MLPs impact which answer digits summarised?
-Previously we look at which entire steps (e.g. step 14) were useful by ablating **all** heads in a step.
+CoLan Part 10B works out which steps are used in the models calculations For each useful step, CoLab Part 10D ablates one attention head at a time and find out whether each head is useful.
-For a step we know is useful, we can ablate one head at a time and find out whether each head is useful.
-CoLab Part10D does this analysis
+Part 10C does the same for each MLPlayer in each useful step.

-CoLab 10E brings the above information together into a summary of useful heads and MLP layers by step.
+Part 10E combines this information together into the below summary.
 A non-zero number means that when the cell is ablated, the model produces this percentange of bad answers (and so the cell is necessary for accurate answers.)

 <table>
     <thead>